TorqueMech Beta

 Common Symptoms

-• Check engine light with EVAP vent or large-leak fault codes
+• Check engine light with EVAP vent, leak, or monitor-completion faults

 • Failed EVAP monitor or failed emissions inspection

-• Tank hard to fill if venting is blocked
+• Tank hard to fill or repeated fuel nozzle shutoff if venting is blocked

-• Persistent EVAP leak faults after cap and hose checks
+• Persistent EVAP codes after gas cap and hose checks

-• Dust, water, or rust damage around the vent valve or canister area
+• Dirt, water, rust, or charcoal contamination around the vent valve or canister area

 Service Overview